1broccoli/Hemlock/README.md

 # Hemlock
 World of Warcraft updated code for hemlock (poison helper) update for for seasons of discover.
 Developed by: Antiarc
-Currently maintained by: Grome, (2024) Broccoli / Pegga
+Currently maintained by: (2024) Broccoli / Pegga
+Contributor: Zautix

 Classic Update